maksymrozvodovskyi/maksymrozvodovskyi/README.md

 # 👋 Hello, I'm Maksym Rozvodovskyi

-🚀 Fullstack Developer | Passionate about building **fast, scalable, and user-friendly web applications**.
+🚀 Fullstack Developer | Passionate about **building fast, scalable, and user-friendly web applications**.
-💻 I focus on writing **clean code** and creating projects that truly make an impact.
+💻 Focused on writing **clean code** and creating projects that truly make an impact.

 ---

-## 🌟 About Me
+## 🌌 About Me
 - 🔹 Experienced with **React, Node.js, Express, MongoDB, TypeScript**
 - 🔹 Focused on **responsive UI and API design**
 - 🔹 Always learning new technologies and improving skills
 - 🔹 Open for collaboration and interesting projects

 ---